Koncker/AI-Runner/README.txt

 Known Bugs:
 	- AI Mode is not flawless - Moves into an object if there are too many objects surrounding it.

-Change Log: 19.06.02
+Change Log: 19.06.06
-	- Added ground textures, and pit fall textures
+	- Added Buttons to generate obstacles
+	- Added timer to see how long AI lasts
+	- Improved AI

 All rights are reserved to Vicky 'Koncker' Rajani and Pedro Assunção